 - 3. Unfold the pastry sheet.
-Slice through the folds and across the sheet, cutting the pastry into 9 squares.
-Arrange the pastry pieces on an ungreased baking sheet.
-On each piece, smear some tomato pesto, then top with duxelles, followed by a lump of Brie, and sprinkle with scallions.
+Cut the pastry into 9 squares.
+Arrange the pastry pieces on an unbuttered baking sheet.
+On each piece, smear some tomato pesto, then top with duxelles, followed by a lump of Brie, and then sprinkle with scallions.

 - 4. Bake 15 to 18 minutes, until the pastry puffs and browns and the cheese melts.
-Let the pastries rest a few minutes, then serve hot or at room temperature.
+Let the pastries rest for a few minutes and then serve hot or at room temperature.